-School of Business Williams Tibbetts, Chair
+College of Arts & Sciences School of Business Williams Tibbetts, Director

 The Bachelor of Science in Marketing degree at NCU is designed to prepare the student for a successful marketing career across a wide range of businesses.
 In this program, the student will work with real clients, developing real marketing initiatives, to solve real problems.
 Our program is designed to help the student gain relevant marketing skills and experience employers seek, including: building marketing campaigns, public relations and advertising, product management, and social media marketing.
-A marketing student at NCU will gain valuable hands-on experiential learning to further help them prepare for a successful career
+A marketing student at NCU will gain valuable hands-on experiential learning to further help them prepare for a successful career companies and enterprises industry.
+Both of these statistics suggest studying marketing at NCU in the Twin Cities is a fantastic opportunity.

 According to the U.S. Bureau of Labor Statistics, employment of advertising, promotions, and marketing managers is projected to grow significantly in the next ten years, far above most other occupations.
 About a quarter of advertising and promotions managers worked for advertising agencies.
-About 16 percent of marketing managers worked in the management of companies and enterprises industry.
-Both of these statistics suggest studying marketing at NCU in the Twin Cities is a fantastic opportunity.
+About 16 percent of marketing managers worked in the management of